kaklise/WNTR/documentation/extensions.rst

 Additional extensions will be added at a later date.

 .. note::
-   Software developers interested in contributing to WNTR extensions should communicate with the core development team through https://github.com/USEPA/WNTR/issues prior to submitting a pull request.
+   Software developers interested in WNTR extensions should communicate with the core development team through https://github.com/USEPA/WNTR/issues prior to submitting a pull request.
    See :ref:`developer_instructions` section for more information on contributing to WNTR.